Francis Ronalds: Electric telegraph

-Ronalds' most remembered work today is the electric telegraph he created at the age of 28.
+Ronalds created the electric telegraph at the age of 28.
 He established that electrical signals could be transmitted over large distances with 8 mi of iron wire strung on insulators on his mother's lawn in Hammersmith.
 He found that the signal travelled immeasurably fast from one end to the other (but still believed the speed was finite).
 Foreshadowing both a future electrical age and mass communication, he wrote: